geosoft1/tools/README.md

         git add
         git commit -m "-" -a
         git push

+        clone githubusername/projectname (e.g. clone geosoft1/tools)

     Remember to use commands only if a file from project is open in editor, otherwise will fail.
+Except aliases and scripts from this rule (e.g. clone command).

 **Important!**